suborbital/docs/website/docs/e2-core/usage/creating-handlers.md

 Your project contains a `Directive.yaml` file that controls your entire application.
-[The Directive](../concepts/the-directive) is included in the Runnable Bundle used by Atmo to run your application.
+[The Directive](../concepts/the-directive) is included in the Runnable Bundle used by E2Core to run your application.

 The Directive has some metadata such as a unique application identifier and a version number, as well as some handlers.

-Each handler tells Atmo how to handle a **resource.**
+Each handler tells E2Core how to handle a **resource.**
-A resource is an input that Atmo makes available via HTTP endpoints, event handlers, and more.
+A resource is an input that E2Core makes available via HTTP endpoints, event handlers, and more.

 Here is an example Directive: